 The university has established a snow removal policy in order to facilitate the removal of snow from parking areas.
-When school has been cancelled due to inclement weather, all motor vehicles must be removed from all staff and commuter student parking area within one hour of the official closing of school.

-Resident students are responsible for checking for snow removal and lot closure information by calling (978) 665-3006.
+When school has been canceled due to inclement weather, all motor vehicles must be removed from all staff and commuter student parking lots within one hour of the official closing of school.
+Resident students are responsible for checking for snow removal and lot closure information by calling (978) 665-3006 or checking their Fitchburg State student email.

 Snow removal may take place over a period of days, and staying aware of parking policies during this time is the permit holder's responsibility.
-Vehicles will often be required to be moved to between lots or to the Civic Center parking lot to allow for plowing operations.
+Vehicles will often be required to be moved between lots or to the Civic Center parking lot to allow for plowing operations.
 Shuttle transportation will be provided to transport students back and forth from campus.
 The complete snow removal policy is outlined in the parking rules and regulations guide.
 All vehicles found to be impeding snow removal operations will be ticketed, towed and stored at the owner's expense.